R3DRUN3/cyberhall/k8s-security/k8s-vault/README.md

 - `Kubectl`
 - `Helm`
 ## Usage
-The sub-folders are numbered, proceed from the lowes number to the grates and follow instructions there.
+The sub-folders are numbered, proceed from the lowest number to the gratest and follow instructions there.